jfeldbrugge/Nbody2D.jl/docs/src/citations.md

 }
 ```

-For the Phase-Space Delaunay Tessellation Field Estimator see
+For the Phase-Space Delaunay Tessellation Field Estimator, see
 ```
 @article{Feldbrugge2024,
     author = {Feldbrugge, Job},